citusdata/postgresql-topn/README.md

         1;
 ```

-From this table, we can find the most popular products per day in a matter of milliseconds.
+From this table, you can compute the most popular/reviewed product for each day, in the blink of an eye.

 ```SQL
 SELECT